 Amit is managing director of Amul Dairy, one of India’s largest dairy co-ops.
 He has extensive experience working to help transform the dairy industry through technology and automation.

 Allen is a sixth-generation farmer and a leading world expert in grazing methodology and regenerative agriculture.
-He pioneered many of the early regenerative grazing protocols and forage finishing techniques and now teaches those practices and principles to farmers globally.
+He pioneered many of the early regenerative grazing protocols and forage-finishing techniques and now teaches those practices and principles to farmers globally.

 Betsey’s research program is focused on environmental and economic sustainability of ranches while being underpinned by basic and applied research in ecosystem services.